(CNN) The US led on nuclear fusion for decades. Now China is in position to win the race; Baloney!

 This is an introduction to fusion skepticism.
 The above is baloney, fusion hype.

-The press have trouble wit this: the ratio of amount of energy in the magnetic field used to contain the plasma of a tokamak, to the energy released, does not equate to wall-plug efficiency, typically on the order of 100X less Prediction: Nuclear fusion will NEVER reach wall-plug break-even — a concept with which the nontechnical press have difficulty, leading to misrepresentation and exploitation.
+The press have trouble with this: the ratio of amount of energy in the magnetic field used to contain the plasma of a tokamak, to the energy released, does not equate to wall-plug efficiency, the net after deducting the power required to run the entire lab.
+Prediction: Nuclear fusion will NEVER reach wall-plug break-even — a concept with which the nontechnical press have difficulty, leading to misrepresentation and exploitation.

 This is not it: Fusion Breakeven Is a Science Breakthrough.
 If you’re a reporter, are you going to understand this, or trust the nice scientist talking to you?